 However, you may try to get an adjournment by contacting the court clerk of the judge who is assigned to the case.

-Q: I filed a police report with the Lansing Police Department, and I want to check the status.
+I filed a Police Report with the Lansing Police Department, and I want to check the status.
 Who do I call?

 To check on the status of a police report, contact the Lansing police detective assigned to that case.
 The detective will inform you by letter if you must appear at the City Attorney's office to sign a complaint.